Updated: February 2026 • 8 min read

 Micro-investing turns small amounts — often less than $5 per transaction — into investable capital.
 Instead of waiting until you have "enough" to open a brokerage account, these apps let you start building a portfolio with pocket change.

-Here's the mechanical process behind round-up investing:
+The mechanical process behind round-up investing:

-- Automatic rounding — Every purchase rounds up to the nearest dollar (e.g., $3.47 becomes $4.00)
+- Automatic rounding — every purchase rounds up to the nearest dollar (e.g., $3.47 becomes $4.00)

-- Portfolio allocation — Funds are invested into fractional shares of stocks, ETFs, or pre-built portfolios based on your risk profile
+- Portfolio allocation — funds are invested into fractional shares of stocks, ETFs, or pre-built portfolios based on your risk profile

 Top Apps to Automatically Invest Spare Change